BindPlane OP

 Apply the Configuration to the Agents

-• Stay on the configuration overview window, or find it again in the configurations tab.
+• Please stay on the configuration overview window or find it again in the configurations tab.
 Scroll to the bottom and click the “+” button in the Agents section.

-• Select the agents you want to apply the configuration to and click save.
+• You can select the agents to which you want to apply the configuration and click save.

 • They will appear in the Agents field, where you can see their status.
 The configuration will be applied to disconnected agents when they are back online.

-If you want to learn more about how to use BindPlane OP, check out the observability blog and the BindPlane OP page at observIQ.com.
-We are committed to developing the next generation of open source telemetry tools.
-If you want to join, learn more, or just silently observe, join our community of enthusiasts, developers, and professionals on the BindPlane OP Slack.
+To learn more about using BindPlane OP, check out the observability blog and the BindPlane OP page at observIQ.com.
+We are committed to developing the next generation of open-source telemetry tools.
+If you want to join, learn more, or silently observe, join our community of enthusiasts, developers, and professionals on the BindPlane OP Slack.

 Joe Howell